dote7ant/Regression/README.md

 ## Overview

-This repository contains the technical aspects of Data Science Core IP submission week 4 as outlined above.
-The project applies the univariate and bivariate analysis, sampling techniques and hypothesis testing procedures to answer the question above.
+This repository contains the technical aspects of Data Science Core IP submission week 6 as outlined above.
+The project applies the regression techniques learnt as well as feature engineering, cross validation, heteroskedasticity test and hyperparameter tuning.
+The notebook can be accessed above or through the [link](https://colab.research.google.com/drive/1aWLq6cTCed6L_M1jD6NHlSOTWkTx-zo2?usp=sharing) provided.

 ## Files in the Repository